 Symptoms include itchy, scaling, reddened skin plaques with a defined, often symmetrical border.
 Deep, painful cracks or fissures in the skin are common.
 “Mine started with an ungodly itch and later changed to small red bumps and small dry spots.
 Now my hands look like I’ve been burned — red, peeling, painful, and itchy,” explained one member of MyPsoriasisTeam.

-Because they share some similar symptoms, hand psoriasis can often be confused with hand dermatitis and other skin conditions.
+Because they share some similar symptoms, hand psoriasis can often be confused with hand dermatitis, dyshidrotic eczema, and other skin conditions.
 For this reason, it’s important to have any skin symptoms on your hands evaluated by a licensed dermatologist.

 Diagnosis is made by visual inspection of the hands, as well as the degree of psoriasis elsewhere on the body.
 Skin scrapings may also be taken to rule out fungal infections, or a biopsy may be taken to confirm the diagnosis.